kura/blackhole/docs/source/index.rst

 However, blackhole does have issues with both PyPy 1.9 and 2.0 beta1 and 2.0 beta2 when using the pre-compiled binaries, this is due to a conflict in the version of OpenSSL compiled in to PyPy and the version compiled in to your CPython installation.
 If you wish to use blackhole with SSL support on PyPy I suggest you either compile PyPy yourself or try to make sure your PyPy and CPython have the same versions.

+FAQ
+===

+A few people have emailed me questions about why blackhole exists, how I use it, why Tornado and things like that so I have outlined some questions and responses in an :ref:`faq`.

 Reference
 =========